pingcap/docs/sql-statements/sql-statement-show-histograms.md

 ## MySQL compatibility

-`SHOW STATS_HISTOGRAMS` is a TiDB specific grammer, thus there is no compatibility problem with MySQL.
+`SHOW STATS_HISTOGRAMS` is a TiDB specific syntax, and thus not compatible with MySQL.

 ## See also